redis-developer/banking-on-redis/docs/05-BANKING-ON-REDIS.md

 ## _Challenge 0_: Create a BankTransaction JSON Document ##

-You'll want to store, or _save, the randomized bank transaction `bankTransaction` in the Redis OM `bankTransactionRepository`.
+You'll want to store, or _save_, the randomized bank transaction `bankTransaction` in the Redis OM `bankTransactionRepository`.

 In `transactionGenerator.js`, replace this line with your work: